 What’s Missing from Your Social Media Marketing Strategy?

 If you aren’t focusing on your social media marketing strategy, you’re already lagged behind thousands of marketers who profit by using social media to build their brand and sell their products.
 Social media marketing is a very important aspect of digital marketing.
-However, it doesn’t actually requires a highly out of box approach to tap it to the fullest.
+However, it doesn’t actually require a highly out of box approach to tap it to the fullest.
 There are many hacks which you might be missing which can help you get the most out of your social media marketing strategies.

 What all are You Missing from Your Social Media Marketing Strategy?

 Social media marketing is all about targeting the right person at the right time.
 Make sure you’ve done your research before you publish that post.
-Different social media platforms serve difference audience.
+Different social media platforms serve different audience.
 Make sure you’re on the right social media platform.

 According to a recent study, Americans spend an average of 37 minutes daily on social media platforms.
 However, the users to every social media platforms differ in demographics and psychographics.

-Facebook, which caters audience of groups of all age and gender but has its focus on millennials, is a perfect platform to engage with the audience.
-Users spend maximum of their time on Facebook as compared to other social media.
+Facebook, which caters the audience of groups of all age and gender but has its focus on millennials, is a perfect platform to engage with the audience.
+Users spend a maximum of their time on Facebook as compared to other social media.
 This platform is perfect for anyone looking for viral marketing, to sell their products or to get more traffic on their website.

 Instagram, the world’s most popular image sharing application, is a rage among youths.
 This is a perfect platform to increase your brand’s visibility by finding the right followers.

-Twitter, the micro blogging website which is a rage among the young generation, has a great engagement index.
+Twitter, the microblogging website which is a rage among the young generation, has a great engagement index.
 Twitter is more popular than other sites with the more affluent.
 Keep an eye on the trends on the website and the spotlight will be yours.